Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Website | 👉 Browse Skagway Tours on Viator

 This tiny town is one of the best places to learn about Alaska’s Klondike gold rush days.
 Skagway once served as the gateway for prospectors on their way from America to the Yukon Territory in their quest for the precious metal.
-Today, the town has an old-timey feel, honoring and preserving its proud past.
+Today, the town preserves an old-timey aesthetic, honoring and preserving its proud past.

 Chilkoot Pass was once a steep, punishing ascent, but can now be traversed in comfort aboard a train.
 You can opt to go on foot, too.
 Modern developments have made the climb much less rigorous.
 You can also retrace the journeys of the prospectors by road on a Skagway shore excursion.
 But be sure to bring your passport, as the route runs through Canada.